-It is important to isolate the relative contribution of column and instrument to total pressure when pressures approach the maximum column pressure.
+It is important to isolate the relative contribution of column and instrument when pressures approach the maximum column pressure.
 Take the column out of line to determine those contributions (measured pressure = column pressure drop + system pressure).

 Check the gradient system